-"No matter how long it takes, AIDS-Free World is dedicated to achieving the goals of justice," said Bosha.
+"It took nine years to get this report from the IACHR.
+But no matter how long it takes, AIDS-Free World is dedicated to achieving the goals of justice," said Bosha.
 "We are proud to stand with the petitioners-and all LGBTI Jamaicans-as they heroically force Jamaica to reckon with its legacy of hate.
 May the future be free from the cruelties of the past."